ethereum/EIPs/EIPS/blockhash_refactoring.md

 * `VALUE`: 0
 * `DATA`: <32 bytes corresponding to the block's prevhash>

-If `block.number >= METROPOLIS_FORK_BLKNUM + 256`, then the BLOCKHASH opcode instead returns the result of executing a call (NOT a transaction) with the parameters:
+If `block.number >= CONSTANTINOPLE_FORK_BLKNUM + 256`, then the BLOCKHASH opcode instead returns the result of executing a call (NOT a transaction) with the parameters:

 * `SENDER`: <account from which the opcode was called>
 * `GAS`: 1000000